TCBL/tcbl-user-data-manager/README.md

 ## Configuring

+In this section, some configuration snippets are shown.
+They all apply to a client configuration file `application.yml`.
+There's a **putting it all together** at the end of this section, where everything is, well, put together.

 ### 1. Basic Application Container configuration

 Every Spring Boot app runs on a servlet container (either Tomcat or Jetty; Tomcat by default).
 This requires configuration of the port the server will listen to.
 Besides that, our application will be served with context `/usermanager`, meaning that this will be the root of our application on the URL, and that redirect URL's are generated correctly (especially in a reverse proxy configuration).
+Configuration snippet (example):

 ```yaml
 server: